mhdtjk/dummy-snippets-app/README.md

 - [x] create new snippet with server action
 - [x] fetch all snippets and show them on root page
 - [x] dynamic route for each snippet
+- [x] add Link and some style to root page